How to compare CD rates

 There are some other considerations you should take into account when you compare CD rates:

 - Quality of the institution.
 Bank failures do occur, so research the bank you're considering before starting an account.
-Do an Internet search for negative articles, and if the institution is a public company, check to see if its stock has had an unusual dive.
+Do an online search for negative articles, and if the institution is a public company, check to see if its stock has had an unusual dive.

 - Insurance backing.
 Bank CDs that have Federal Deposit Insurance Corporation (FDIC) backing are insured for up to $250,000 per institution per depositor, which can be very reassuring -- unless you have total deposits of greater than that amount with the same bank.
 Credit Union CDs may or may not have federal backing, and if so, it may be in a smaller amount.